json-schema-org/website/pages/understanding-json-schema/about.md

 ---
-title: "What is a schema?"
+title: 'What is a schema?'
-section: "docs"
+section: 'docs'
 ---

 If you\'ve ever used XML Schema, RelaxNG or ASN.1 you probably already